shnee/murica-web-server/README.md

 | :-----------------------------------------------------------------: | :------------------------------------------------------------------: |
 | ![Old Glory](https://media.giphy.com/media/sFMDqop2ku4M0/giphy.gif) | ![USA!](https://media.giphy.com/media/ToMjGpSRhDQ6vzZXVIs/giphy.gif) |

-Company or client won't let you use nginx because of they're obvious Russian connections?
+Company or client won't let you use nginx because of their obvious Russian connections?
 Then 'MURICA!
 Web Server! is for you!

 De-Russified